-QUANTITY Targets 4.1 Annual Research Report published each year.
-1 QUAL ITY 4.2 Published research helps inform the public, policy makers and others about content harms and classification issues.
-A quantitative analysis is conducted and assesses the degree to which our annual research project achieves one or more of the below criteria: Media coverage in mainstream outlets (within two weeks of publication).
-Report downloads and/or unique web content views of 30 - 50 per month.
-Research is used or cited/referenced in other publications, external resources or policy documents (over the year following publication).
+QUAN ΙΤΙΤΥ Target 4.1 Annual Research Report published each year.
+1 QUAL ITY Target 4.2 Published research enables the Classification Office to perform our functions effectively and helps inform the public, policy makers and others about content harms and classification issues A qualitative analysis is conducted to assesses ongoing value of our research, considering the following factors: Ongoing interest in our research reports (via website downloads and/or unique views) of both new research and prior reports.
+Research used or cited/referenced in other publications, external resources or policy documents Media coverage in mainstream outlets